Trailblaze CLI¶

 Print version information and exit. | - |

 Run a trail file (.trail.yaml) — execute a scripted test on a device.
 Accepts files, shell globs, or directories.
-Directory arguments expand recursively to every .trail.yaml / blaze.yaml under them.
+Directory arguments expand recursively to one trail per containing directory (recording preferred over NL when both are present).
 Trail-level metadata honored by the runner: - tags: (list of strings) — filtered via –tags. - skip: (reason string) — reported as skipped (reason printed, contributes to the N skipped summary tally) and exits 0 for that file’s slot.
 Blank/whitespace skip: is ignored.
 To run a skipped trail, remove its skip: line.
+Note: trailblaze trail is a deprecated alias for trailblaze run and will be removed in a future release.

 Synopsis: